How to Insert a Musical Score in a Blog or Webpage easily (Step by Step)

 Without a plugin

 You can change the displayed name of the file and the text on the button, as above.
-But you do not need to display the button of the link.
-You can do what I have done here: I have created a jpeg thumbnail of the score, copied the link from above, and pasted the link as an option to the score.
-Now, you just can download the score by clicking on the image.
-It isn’t an embedded PDF per se but can be quite handy if you do not want to install an additional plugin.
-Especially if you do not have to do this a lot in your blog.
+But you do not need to display the link button.
+You can do what I have done here: I have created a JPEG thumbnail of the score, copied the link from above, and pasted the link as an option to the score.
+Now, you can download the score by clicking on the image.
+It isn’t an embedded PDF per se, but it can be quite handy if you do not want to install an additional plugin, especially if you do not have to do this a lot in your blog.

 Using Embed PDF Plugin

-The last thing you can do is to embed the PDF using a plugin such as the Embed PDF Viewer Plugin.
+The last thing you can do is embed the PDF using a plugin like the Embed PDF Viewer Plugin.
 I won’t detail all the processes here, but in a nutshell, once the plugin is installed, you will have another block called “PDF” for your page that will give you the ability to upload your file.
 The result will be that your PDF is displayed in an iFrame inside a reader on your page.
-The reader will be able to browse through pages, print, and download the file.
-Of course, there won’t be any musical interaction such as in the dedicated platforms above (Noteflight, Flat, Musescore).
+The reader can browse through pages, print, and download the file.
+Of course, there won’t be any musical interaction, such as on the dedicated platforms above (Noteflight, Flat, Musescore).